Did you know that up to 75% of mothers will experience the baby blues postpartum?

 American Pregnancy Association – Types of Postpartum Depression

 The Being Boss Podcast is for creative entrepreneurs and startups, so it isn’t my typical resource.
-But “fraudy feelings” or imposter syndrome is something a lot of moms cope with at the beginning of this new adventure.
-If you’ve ever thought that you can’t do this, you aren’t cut out for this or that someone will discover that you are a “terrible mom” and come and take your baby away have a listen to this and see if it applies.
+But “fraudy feelings” or imposter syndrome is something a lot of parents cope with at the beginning of this new adventure.
+If you’ve ever thought that you can’t do this, you aren’t cut out for this or that someone will discover that you are a “terrible parent” and come and take your baby away have a listen to this and see if it applies.

 Jessica Gustafson is a licensed acupuncturist in St Paul, MN specializing in women’s health and fertility.
 She loves working with patients through the Health Foundations Birth Center on Grand Avenue in St Paul as well as doing home visits in the Twin Cities area.
 Check out the services page for more information!